jekyll/minima/_posts/2020-12-11-financial-planning.md

 As you get older, move your assets from equity to debt so you have less volatility - a market crash can be a larger issue for you when you are older.

 ### SIPs
 SIPs ensure that you beat market fluctuation and is a more sensible investment methodology than trying to time the market.
+"Time in the market is better than timing the market."
+You can't time the market, don't try.

 ### Direct v/s.
 Regular
 Broker takes a cut in Regular mutual funds.
 Broker takes ~1% out of 1.25-3% expense ratio in the mutual fund.
 Direct funds don't have the broker cut and expense ratio is lower.